 Eating healthily can help diminish your likelihood of developing heart disease.
 By changing your eating habits you can reduce your cholesterol level and your blood pressure with the added benefit of achieving a healthy body weight.

-Eating three to five portions of fruit or vegetables each
+Eating at least five portions of fruit or vegetables each

 day will not only benefit your heart health, but will also improve your general health.